 Are you constantly worrying about a loved one, yourself, your job, or simply spending too much time thinking about negative outcomes in your life?
 Does your mind seem to race or struggle to slow down?
 These can be signs and symptoms of mental health problems such as anxiety or ADHD.

 Is it tough to focus on a certain task, whether it is a simple daily chore, a conversation between friends and family, or a job at work?
 Negative overriding thoughts and emotions impacting your mental health may be to blame for this.
-As an Edmonton psychologist, I can help as well as to provide a safe place to talk about why these thoughts are interfering with your life.
+As Edmonton psychologists, we can help as well as to provide a safe place to talk about why these thoughts are interfering with your life.

-Do you find your moods shifting, extremely happy one moment, angry, irritable or depressed not too long after?
-As a trusted and registered psychologist in Edmonton, I want to help get to the bottom of why you have these constant mood swings.
+Do you find your moods shifting, extremely happy one moment, angry, irritable, or depressed not too long after?
+As trusted and registered psychologists in Edmonton, we are here to help get to the bottom of why you have these constant mood swings.
 These types of changes in mood are common in mental health issues related to Bipolar Disorder and Borderline Personality Disorder.
 There is help and it starts with a simple discussion and conversation.

 The feeling of utter sadness and helplessness can be overwhelming and can destroy relationships and make day-to-day life a major struggle.
 But it doesn’t have to be that way.
-There is a reason you feel this way and it stems from thoughts, experiences and how you cope with them.
+There is a reason you feel this way and it stems from thoughts, experiences, and how you cope with them.
 These are often thoughts and feelings associated with depression and PTSD.
-With my expertise and your willingness towards positive change, together we can help begin the treatment process of discovering why you feel sad or helpless in the first place.
+With our expertise and your willingness to achieve positive change, we can help begin the treatment process of discovering why you feel sad or helpless in the first place.

 Alcohol and drugs often become a coping strategy for those struggling with mental health problems.
 They become a great way to numb and avoid thoughts and emotions.
 They may seem like a solution, but ultimately, they are not and they may create even more issues.
 Change starts with a simple conversation, understanding what led to using drugs and alcohol followed by developing healthier coping strategies within counselling.
-Inside the friendly confines of my Edmonton office, we can discuss the best ways to help you through your struggles.
+Inside the friendly confines of our Edmonton office, we can discuss the best ways to help you through your struggles.

 Psychologists and clients work together.
 The right match is important.
 Most psychologists agree that an important factor in determining whether or not to work with a particular psychologist, once that psychologist’s credentials and competence are established, is your level of personal comfort and ability to connect with that psychologist.
 A good rapport with your psychologist is critical.
 Choose one with whom you feel comfortable and at ease.